Fandom: SGA & SG1, with a bit of The Rundown

 “Eh, I’ll explain that part later.
 What’s this I hear about you taking away Dr. J’s coffee?”
 Cooper asked after waving away his concern.
 If the gossip chain didn’t pass the news on first, he could find out when she showed up for her second week with the botanists.

 “Huh, you’ve heard about that?”
 Beck didn’t seem surprised.
 “Come into my office.”

 Cooper followed her counterpart into his office and settled down into one of the comfortable chairs he had available for guests.
 “Seriously, what gives?”

 “Too much caffeine is bad for people.
 He needs to relax,” her friend said with a straight face.

 “Oh, my, god.
 Please tell me you are joking,” Cooper begged.
 Dr. J was flat out evil when he wasn’t caffeinated.
-There were Goa’uld throughout the galaxy who had learned that very painful lesson.
-Hell, even the had General learned that lesson.
+There were Goa’uld throughout the galaxy who had learned that very painful lesson before they died.
+Hell, even the General had learned that lesson, without dying even.
 No one she knew kept coffee away from Dr. Daniel Jackson if they wanted to keep their health.

 “Mostly,” Beck acknowledged.